 Note 5: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO SATELLITE FOOTPRINT CHECK" shall be included in the SIT 185 message if the MCC determines that the DOPPLER position is outside the footprint of any reporting satellite.
 See Figure B.2.

-If the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" - then the warning "DATA DECODED FROM THE BEACON MESSAGE IS NOT RELIABLE" shall be included in SIT 185 message.
+If the Beacon Message in the new alert is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" - then: